shayda-banihashemi/tfgha/README.md

 http://<EC2_PUBLIC_IP>:8080

 # IMPORTANT
-To destroy the infrastructure, run terraform destroy locally.
+To destroy the infrastructure when deploying manually (not via action), run terraform destroy locally.

 Steps to be defined later in a video. now works remote and autodeletes